arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	_Using the local cache_

-1. Observe that, each time you refresh the page, the **Object ID** remains constant, indicating that the repository now returns the same object each time.
+1. Notice that each time you refresh the page, the **Object ID** remains constant, indicating that the repository now returns the same object each time.

 	>**Note:** This is an important aspect to consider.
 Previously, with the local cache disabled, changing an object retrieved from the cache had no effect on the cached data and subsequent fetches always returned a fresh copy.
 Once you enable the local cache, it stores references to in-memory objects and any changes to the object directly affect the cached data.
-You should be aware of this when using the cache in your own applications and consider that, after changing a cached object and later retrieving the same object from the cache, it may or may not include these changes depending on whether it is returned by the local or remote cache.
+You should be aware of this when using the cache in your own applications and consider the fact that changing a cached object and later retrieving the same object from the cache may or may not include these changes depending on whether it is returned by the local or remote cache.

-1. Wait for at least 30 seconds and then refresh the page one more time.
-Notice that the elapsed time is back to its original value and that the object ID has changed, showing that the cached item has expired and been purged from the cache due to the expiration policy set on the object when it was stored.
+1. Wait at least 30 seconds and then refresh the page once more.
+Notice that the elapsed time is back to its original value and the object ID has changed, showing that the cached item has expired and been purged from the cache due to the expiration policy set on the object when it was stored.

 <a name="Exercise3" />
 ### Exercise 3: Caching common data patterns with WACEL ###